Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Genealogical structures for branching processes

 \subsubsection{Mother-dependent mutation model}

-In the same framework of \cite{Bertoin10}, we consider neutral mutations in a BGW process with probability $r$ but assuming that the population has finitely-many alleles.
-Formally, we can view this model as a multitype BGW process, introduced in Section \ref{sec:GWfintyp}.
-In particular, we have the discrete-time Markov chain $(\VEC{Y}_t, t\geq 0)$ as in \eqref{eq:multipopsize} where for $i \in [d]$, the offspring distribution $\mu_i$ defined in \eqref{eq:muloffdist} is multinomial, that is
+In the same framework as~\cite{Bertoin10}, we consider neutral mutations in a BGW process with probability $r$, assuming that the population has finitely many alleles.
+Formally, we can view the \emph{mother-dependent mutation model} (MDM) as a multi-type BGW process, as introduced in Section~\ref{sec:GWfintyp}.
+In particular, we have the discrete-time Markov chain $(\VEC{Y}_t, t\geq 0)$ as in \eqref{eq:multipopsize}, where for $i \in [d]$, the offspring distribution $\mu_i$ defined in~\eqref{eq:muloffdist} is multinomial.
+That is, for $ \VEC{v} = (v_1, \ldots, v_d) \in \mathbb{N}_0^d $,